gitextensions/GitExtensionsDoc/source/settings.rst

   .. setting:: Sort branches by
     :id: sort-branches-by

-    The sort order for branches in :ref:`browse-main-toolbar` and :ref:`browse-side-panel` in a dropdown.
+    The sort order for branches in :ref:`browse-main-toolbar` and :ref:`browse-left-panel` in a dropdown.

   .. setting:: Order branches